 DISCREET (UTI) TREATMENT

-A UTI is caused when bacteria makes its way into the bladder through the urethra.
-According to the National Institute of Health, it’s the second most common type of bodily infections and is most prevalent in women.
+A urinary tract infection (UTI) is caused when bacteria makes its way into the bladder through the urethra.
+According to the National Institute of Health, it’s the second most common type of bodily infection and is most prevalent in women.

 Bladder inflammation is the most common type of UTI and is known as Cystitis.
-Urethra inflammation, or Urethritis, is the second most common type of UTI and is typically contracted through sexual intercourse with a partner who has a sexually transmitted infection (STI).
+Urethritis, or urethra inflammation, is the second most common type of UTI and is typically contracted through sexual intercourse with a partner who has a sexually transmitted infection (STI).
 Pyelonephritis is when bacteria from your bloodstream spreads to your kidneys.

 Urinary Tract Infection Causes

 Bacteria typically lives near your colon and rectum.
 A UTI is formed once bacteria is introduced into the urethra.
 The bacteria then multiplies and travels up to your bladder.
 Since women have a shorter urethra than men, a UTI is most common in females because the bacteria is closer to their bladder and settles there.